AaronWatters/H5Gizmos/doc/Tutorials/README.md

 </h2>

-The `hello_curves.py` script builds a `Stack` dashboard containing input sliders which control a parameters for a `matplotlib` curve visualization.
+The `hello_curves.py` script builds a `Stack` dashboard containing input sliders which control parameters for a `matplotlib` curve visualization.

 <h2>
 <a href="sortable_epochs.md">